11 Ways To Say “Thank You” in Japanese in Any Social Situation

 Usage: Formal

-The gozaimasu at the end of this phrase is a form of respect or politeness.
-Using it makes this a more formal and meaningful way to say thank you.
+The gozaimasu at the end of this phrase makes it a more formal and meaningful way to say thank you.
+You normally use this for general, in-the-moment expressions of thanks.

 You can use this phrase to thank someone for doing you a big favor, when receiving a present or any other higher level of gratitude.